 Students who complete 4+1 courses with at least a B- will receive advanced standing in the selected graduate program, depending on the courses taken.
 These courses may be transferable to other institutions at the discretion of the receiving institution.
-4+1 students must formally apply to the graduate program after earning the bachelor degree.
+4+1 students wishing to complete a Grace graduate degree must formally apply to the graduate program after earning the bachelor degree.

-Students may elect to enroll in one to four graduate-level courses to count toward both the undergraduate and graduate degrees.
+\ Students may elect to enroll in one to four six-week graduate-level courses to count toward both the undergraduate and graduate degrees.
 The courses available are dependent upon the student's selected graduate degree program.
 The number of graduate courses taken and the course availability may impact the length of time to degree completion for both the undergraduate and graduate degrees.